 You must pay the amount due in cleared funds in accordance with the payment dates specified on our invoice.
-In the event that payment is not made within the timescale specified you will be required to pay interest from that point at a rate equal to the base rate for the time being of Lloyds Bank plc plus two per cent.
 Failure to make payments on time may lead to insurers not effecting or cancelling your policy.

 We may at our discretion deduct any sum that you owe to us from any amounts which we may receive on your behalf including but not limited to claims monies or premium refunds.